The Tax Benefits of Offering a 401(k)

 When employees contribute to their 401(k) accounts, they unlock some pretty sweet tax perks.
 But no less important are the potential tax benefits awaiting your own company by virtue of offering a 401(k) in the first place.
-We’re not a tax advisor, and none of this information should be considered tax advice for your company’s specific situation, but we’d be remiss if we didn’t lay out three key tax benefits awaiting companies in general by sponsoring a 401(k) plan:
+We’re not a tax advisor, and none of this information should be considered tax advice for your company’s specific situation, but we’d be remiss if we didn’t lay out three key tax benefits that generally await companies that choose to sponsor a 401(k) plan:

 - Company contributions are tax deductible